Are Kirby vacuum cleaners worth buying?

 During the sales demo that our vacuums expert received, a lot of claims were made about the vacuum cleaner, beyond its supposedly exemplary cleaning powers, that we were very interested to test out in our lab.
 Below, we break down a few of the key claims.

 Great for allergy sufferers

-The sales demo focuses particularly on what a great choice the Kirby is for allergy sufferers.
-Our full review of the Kirby vacuum cleaner reveals how effective the Kirby is at retaining allergens, but our lab tests of rival high street vacuum cleaners show that you don't necessarily need to spend a fortune to get a vacuum cleaner that will keep dust and dirt locked up rather than leaking them back into your home.
+The sales demo focuses particularly on what a great choice the Kirby is for allergy sufferers, but our lab tests of rival high street vacuum cleaners show that you don't necessarily need to spend a fortune to get a vacuum cleaner that will keep dust and dirt locked up rather than leaking them back into your home.
 We've tested vacuum cleaners costing less than £150 that retain nearly all of the fine dust and allergens that they suck up and also achieve exceptional dust pick-up scores.